AndrewDonelson/golog/README.md

 **Even though this is currently building, Use it at your own risk.
 IT IS NOT quite ready for use IMHO.**

+If you would like to help, please do so.
+Besides the obvious performance tweaks checkout the issues and do a PR.
+Please make sure to handle code coverage.

 # Preview

 [![Example Output](example/example.png)](example/example.go)